Hachimanzaka Slope Offers Some of Hakodate's Best Views

-The name of Hachimanzaka is said to be named after Hakodate Hacnimangu which was once located at the top of the slope.
-Hachimangu was moved to Yachigashira cho, its current location when it was damaged from a great fire, but the name still remains intact.
+Hachimanzaka is said to be named after Hakodate Hachimangu Shrine, which was once located at the top of the slope.
+Hachimangu Shrine was moved to Yachigashira, its current location, after being damaged by fire, but the name remains.

-Hachimanzaka is one of the popular scenic spots along with the night scape from Hakodateyama, and it is often featured on various books and websites.
+Hachimanzaka is one of the most popular scenic spots in Hakodate, along with the nightscape from Mt.
+Hakodate.

-Hachimanzaka is a long straight road extends to the sea and the sky, and its length is as long as 270m.
-The area offers wonderful views: when you look down, you can see the Seikan Ferry ship, Mashu-Maru which is moored to the old pier as a memorial museum from the front view; when you look up, you can enjoy the view of Hakodateyama.
+Hachimanzaka is a 270-meter-long straight road extending to the sea and the sky.
+The area offers wonderful views: when you look down, you can see the Seikan Ferry ship, the Mashu-Maru, which is moored to the old pier as a memorial museum; when you look up, you can enjoy the view of Mount Hakodate.

 On the top of the slope, there still are historical buildings such as Old British Consulate of Hakodate.
-Once you venture into Hakodateyama via ropeway, you can enjoy the scenic view of one of the three best nightscape of Japan.
+Once you venture into Hakodateyama via the Ropeway, you can enjoy the scenic view of one of the three best nightscapes of Japan.

-You will be able to enjoy the sceneries different fro the day time, such as stone pavements lit by the street lights, and the lights from the port.
+At night you will be able to enjoy different scenery from the day time, such as the stone pavement lit by street lights, and the lights from the port.
 When you have a chance to come to Hakodate, make sure not to miss this magnificent view.